splunk-soar-connectors/misp/README.md

 Type: **generic**
 Read only: **False**

-To add multiple attributes to an event, use the 'bulk add attributes' action
+To add multiple attributes to an event, use the 'bulk add attributes' action.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS